raheelaahmed/parentingram/README.md

 ## Deployment

-The live deployed application can be found deployed on [Heroku](https://parentigram-0cf4fc00ca66.herokuapp.com).
+The live deployed application can be found deployed on Heroku.
+You can find it [here](https://parentigram-0cf4fc00ca66.herokuapp.com).

-### ElephantSQL Database
+### PostgreSQL Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.
+This project uses [PostgreSQL](https://www.postgresql.org) for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
+To obtain your own Postgres Database.

-- Click **Create New Instance** to start a new database.
+1. Open the link provided by Code Institute: [PostgreSQL](https://dbs.ci-dbs.net/).
-- Provide a name (this is commonly the name of the project: bushy-park-tennis-club-ld).
+2. Enter the email address connected to Code Institute.
-- Select the **Tiny Turtle (Free)** plan.
+3. You will receive your database information in your email.
-- You can leave the **Tags** blank.
+4. Copy the code and add it to your `env.py` file.
-- Select the **Region** and **Data Center** closest to you.
+5. You can add the database information to your `settings.py` file.
-- Once created, click on the new database name, where you can view the database URL and Password.
+6. Create a superuser and use the database.

 ### Cloudinary API